Skip to main content

 </system.webServer>

-The MSI installer at packages.modpagespeed.com/iis registers the module, creates the cache directory, and warm-starts the worker.
+The MSI installer from the downloads page registers the module, creates the cache directory, and warm-starts the worker.

-Path 2 — WeAmp.PageSpeed NuGet middleware for ASP.NET Core
+Path 2 — WeAmp.PageSpeed.Sidecar NuGet package for ASP.NET Core

-If your stack is ASP.NET Core, IIS is no longer the natural integration point — middleware is.
-The WeAmp.PageSpeed NuGet package adds optimization inside the ASP.NET Core pipeline:
+If your stack is ASP.NET Core, IIS is no longer the natural integration point.
+The WeAmp.PageSpeed.Sidecar NuGet package is the GA 1.15 ASP.NET Core integration: your Kestrel app stays the public front door, and the package's bundled nginx runs on loopback behind it as the optimize-proxy:

 // Program.cs